Donald K. Ngwe

 Professor Ngwe earned his PhD in economics at Columbia University, together with an MPhil and MA, also in economics.
 He holds a bachelor’s degree in economics from the University of the Philippines.

-Professor Ngwe develops structural models of supply and demand to probe deeply into the dynamics of customers and retailers, especially unobservable aspects of purchase behavior.
+Professor Ngwe develops structural models of supply and demand to probe deeply into the dynamics of shoppers and retailers, especially unobservable aspects of purchase behavior.

 He focuses on the adoption of outlet stores in the fashion industry, using transactional data collected at the cash register.
 In a related research stream, he examines the role of suggested pricing in retail.